Center for Philosophy, Politics, and Economics

 David Skarbek

-Associate Director, Center for Philosophy, Politics, and Economics, Associate Professor Political Science
+Associate Director, Center for Philosophy, Politics, and Economics, Romeo Elton Professor of Natural Theology

 PPE Professors